ronaldokun/Machine-Learning-Projects/projects/capstone/report.md

 This project was extremely interesting because of the mixture of categorical, numerical and heavy textual features.
 In addition the cause is fantastic.
 A total of 581 teams participated and I learned a lot from the discussions and from the amazing notebooks of other contestants.
 I encountered great difficulty when dealing with the high dimensions of the data set resulting from the vectorization of textual features.
 Working in an instance of Google Cloud with GPU support and lots of memory diminished my frustration a bit but in the end I could make it work by just using an i-5 dell laptop with 8GB RAM.

-The Public Score is evaluated on only 30% of the data, the remaining 70% is evaluated only after the competition is over.

-My final score and classification, after the competition was over, was: [`AUC: 0.77431` and `248th`](https://www.kaggle.com/c/donorschoose-application-screening/leaderboard) of a total 581 teams.
-Since this result is similiar to the validation scores founded during training, the result is robust to unseen data and also gives enough margin to help in making a decision given a new submission.

-I considered this an extremely successful result for a first competition, be in the upper `42.8%`.
+Even after the considerations given in the previous section, I considered this an extremely successful result for a first competition, to be in the upper `42.8%`.

 #### Improvement